 You may have a fold-down armrest between the front seats that opens into a storage area.
 To open it, pull up on the lever at the front edge.
 Inside are cupholders that can be rotated forward for use with the armrest cover closed.
 There is also a removable coinholder and a storage area for cassette tapes and compact discs.

 Front Center Console (Option)

 Your vehicle may have a center console that opens to two storage compartments.
-This console has two cupholders that can be unfolded for use.
-Flip the console forward to use the built-in writing surface on top of the lid.
+The front of the console has two cupholders that can be unfolded for use.
+Flip the center of the console forward to use the built-in writing surface on top of the lid.